Guide · Reference

 How conversion works

-Minecraft's sound engine requires audio in OGG Vorbis format.
-If you upload a file in any other format, MineVinyl converts it automatically using FFmpeg compiled to WebAssembly — everything runs in your browser, no server involved.
+Minecraft's sound engine requires audio in OGG Vorbis format, and jukebox audio must be mono for the game's positional audio to work.
+MineVinyl converts every upload automatically using FFmpeg compiled to WebAssembly — everything runs in your browser, no server involved.
+The output is mono OGG Vorbis at 44.1 kHz with metadata stripped.

 Recommended bitrate and quality settings